bast/talk-complexity/talk.md

   - if you find it hard to name a function
 - A function that performs a single operation is simpler to understand, test, and reuse
+- A function that does not fit on one screen is too long

 ---